Flockshot/apartment-management-system/README.md

 ## ⌨️ Example Usage (CLI)

-[cite_start]The following is a sample run, demonstrating the system's functionality (based on the project specification appendix [cite: 310-374]).
+The following is a sample run, demonstrating the system's functionality (based on the project specification appendix).

 ```bash
 !!!Welcome to Agency Management System!!!